TileImageTeamiOS/THScrollViewMinimap/CONTRIBUTING.md

 2. Write unit tests for new functionality or fix any broken by your changes.
 3. If your changes affect documentation, please update them accordingly.
 4. Avoid pull requests with a large number of commits.
-5. Write clean code and follow the THScrollView-minimap [style guidelines](#style-guidelines).
+5. Write clean code and follow the THScrollViewMinimap [style guidelines](#style-guidelines).

 **You should submit one pull request per feature, the smaller the pull request the better chances it will be merged.**
 Enormous pull requests take a significant time to review and understand their implications on the existing codebase.

 ### Style Guidelines

 Writing clean code and upholding project standards is as important as adding new features.
-To ensure this, THScrollView-minimap employs a few practices:
+To ensure this, THScrollViewMinimap employs a few practices:

 1. We use [SwiftLint](https://github.com/realm/SwiftLint) to enforce style and conventions at compile time.
 2. We adhere to the [Swift API Design Guidelines](https://swift.org/documentation/api-design-guidelines/).